 Increased sheet resistances above 100 Ohm/square can be realized with and without selective emitters.
-If a selective emitter is used, sheet resistance shall refer only to the lower doped region, whereas J0front includes all relevant front side parameters (emitter, surface, contacts).
+If a selective emitter is used, sheet resistance shall refer only to the lower doped region, whereas JOfront includes all relevant front side parameters (emitter, surface, contacts).
+Industrial solutions are available for 130 Ohm/square and might be implemented quite fast, going beyond will require further engineering as indicated by the red marking.

-The sheet resistance of p-type emitters is with 90 Ohm/square slightly lower today, it is expected that p-type emitter sheet resistances will increase up to 120 Ohm/square.
+The sheet resistance of p-type emitters is with 90 Ohm/square slightly lower today, it is expected that p-type emitter sheet resistances will increase up to 120 Ohm/square quite fast as the industrial solutions are available.